yzhao325/yzhao325.github.io/research.md

 <figcaption> <em> The ECHO drone on a field trip to the Owen's Valley Radio Observatory. (photo by Danny Jacobs) </em>  </figcaption>
 </center>
 </figure>

-One of the biggest limitations of instrument sensitivity in 21-cm cosmology is knowledge of the antenna response, or beam.
-ECHO is a drone project that aims to make a beam map of low-frequency radio arrays.
-Read more <a href="https://dannyjacobs.github.io/ECHO/">here</a>.

 ## The Terminal Tracking Cameras (TTCams) on the Lucy Mission